DevelAngel/swayr/README.md

 client `swayr` offers subcommands, see `swayr --help`.

 Right now, there are these subcommands:
-* `switch-window`: a wofi-based window switcher sorting the windows in the order urgent first, then LRU, focused last.
+* `switch-window` displays all windows in the order urgent first, then LRU, focused last and focuses the selected.
-* `quit-window`: displays all windows using wofi and quits the selected one.
+* `quit-window` displays all windows and quits the selected one.
+* `switch-workspace` displays all workspaces in LRU order and switches to the selected.

 Swayr is licensed under the [GPLv3](https://www.gnu.org/licenses/gpl-3.0.en.html) (or later).